 EARTHQUAKE AND TSUNAMI PREPAREDNESS

-If you know how to recognize the warning signs of a tsunami and understand what to do, you will survive that too, but you need to know what to do ahead of time.
 Government agencies and other emergency organizations cannot protect you from the next earthquake or tsunami.
-Even under the best of circumstances, medical aid or fire and law enforcement officials may not be able to reach you for many hours or even days.
+Even under the best of circumstances, medical aid or public safety officials may not be able to reach you for hours, days, or even weeks.
 It is our responsibility as individuals, neighborhoods and communities to reduce risks, to prepare for the critical period immediately after the earthquake, and to make sure that planning for earthquakes and tsunamis has the high priority it deserves.
 By becoming informed, we can take actions to protect ourselves, reduce losses, and recover quickly.

 Earthquake Preparation – Cascadia Subduction Zone or On-Shore Earthquakes

-* Anchor and secure heavy appliances, furniture and glass objects to wall studs and/or other furniture items.
+- Anchor and secure appliances, furniture, glass objects, and art to wall studs and/or other furniture items.

-* Know how to turn off water, gas and electricity and have the tools needed to do so.
+- Know how to turn off water, gas and electricity and have the non-sparking tools to do so.

 Earthquake Response – If you feel an earthquake